otmojo/toy-erc20-token/README.md

 # Toy ERC20 Token

-A minimal ERC20 token project built with Hardhat and OpenZeppelin — perfect for learning, testing, or just having fun on local/test networks.
+A minimal ERC20 token project built with Hardhat and OpenZeppelin.

 ## Project Overview